 “On the average Web page, users have time to read at most 28% of the words during an average visit; 20% is more likely.” ~ Nielson

-Another point, that I discussed with Marc and Angel was that list posts have a unique appeal for readers online.
-The reason is simple, we all love bite-sized information on the web.
-Now, a list article is the perfect format for this.
+Another point that I discussed with Marc and Angel was that list posts have a unique appeal for readers online.
+The reason is simple: we all love bite-sized information on the web.
+A list article is the perfect format for this.
 A post that gives you “30 Things” is very powerful.
 On the one hand, you know that you can just pick out a few of the 30 things, so it is easy to skim.
 On the other, if all of those individual 30 points are very interesting and useful, just reading one of the 30, can be all it takes to share it with a friend.

 3.)
 We all want to learn something and get smarter – it’s science!

-One of the most important elements for a piece of content to spread is it’s level of “Practical Utility” as detailed by recent study looking at sharing of articles from the New York Times.
-SEOmoz also put together a fantastic graphic showing that “utility” can be the biggest driver of content spreading virally:
+One of the most important elements for a piece of content to spread is its level of “Practical Utility,” as detailed by a recent study looking at sharing of articles from the New York Times.
+Moz also put together a fantastic graphic showing that “utility” can be the biggest driver of content spreading virally:

 4.)
-A greatly undervalued element: Sharing buttons make content 7 times more likely to spread
+Sharing buttons make content 7 times more likely to spread

 Adding great sharing buttons couldn’t be any easier.
 Try Digg Digg or any other great WordPress plugin out there.

-In case you might be wondering, Marc and Angel also told me that their hit post mostly spread through Twitter and Facebook.
-Only afterwards it got picked up by Reddit, Lifehacker and others.
+Marc and Angel’s hit post mostly spread through Twitter and Facebook.
+Only afterwards did it get picked up by Reddit, Lifehacker and others.
 Even more reason to focus on sharing buttons.

 5.)
 Length of content and virality go hand in hand

-As Carson notes, that even though a strong correlation exists, which doesn’t necessarily mean causation, there is a lot of evidence pointing towards it.
-The hardest part with writing long form content, is to keep up the quality throughout the whole article.
+The hardest part with writing long form content is to keep up the quality throughout the whole article.
 And I think that is something Marc and Angel have absolutely nailed.
 Make sure that if you write a “30 things” list post, that your 1st point provides as much value to the reader as your 30th.

 Through trial and error, Marc and Angel have tested dozens of different types and forms of content.
-They actually started out as a very tech related blog and gradually stumbled upon the power of publishing more inspirational and spiritual content on their site.
-This strict consistency of writing more than 1000 articles is also deeply routed in our human understanding of how we build trust.
-The fact that their readers can expect a high quality article every few days, makes all the difference, says science.
+They actually started out as a very tech-related blog and gradually stumbled upon the power of publishing more inspirational and spiritual content on their site.
+This strict consistency of writing more than 1,000 articles is also deeply rooted in our human understanding of how we build trust.
+The fact that their readers can expect a high quality article every few days, makes all the difference.

 Personally, I am always extremely fascinated by what motivates people to share certain content online.
-And I have secretly found myself go back to Marc and Angel’s post several times to read it over and over again.
-Especially the comment section is extremely insightful to see what people have taken away from the article.
+And I have secretly found myself going back to Marc and Angel’s post to read it over and over again.
+Especially the comment section – it’s extremely insightful to see what people have taken away from the article.